prusnak/rusnak.io/_posts/2016-01-14-lets-build-a-freedom-node.md

 yum install tor golang
 {% endhighlight %}

-* Edit the Tor configuration file and uncomment the following lines (the first line opens the relay port, the second one disables exit node):
+* Edit the Tor configuration file and uncomment the following lines (the first line opens the relay port, the second one disables the exit node):

 {% highlight bash %}
 ORPort 9001
 ExitPolicy reject *:*
 {% endhighlight %}

+If you are more adventurous you might skip uncommenting the `ExitPolicy reject` line, but I recommend [reading something](https://blog.torproject.org/blog/tips-running-exit-node-minimal-harassment) about running an Exit Node first.

 * Download and unpack Bitcoin client: